 If you consider buying a poodle, you should be dead certain that you are able to cope with this smart and active dog.
 Lying around all day?
 No way!
 You have to constantly challenge him, play games, teach him commands and practice them with him.
 That sounds great at the beginning, but many owners lose their interest in this in the long run.
 It's best to talk to a dog trainer.
 He can advise you, if a poodle would suit you.

 Obedience, Tracking Training, Follow the Leader

 Pros and Cons

 - Needs lots of grooming

-Poodles are available in four sizes: Standard Poodles, Miniature Poodles and Toy Poodles.
-The Standard Poodle is up to 24 in (60 cm) tall at the shoulder, the toy poodle is only 9-11 in (24-28 cm) tall.
+Poodles are available in four sizes: Standard, Miniature and Toy.
+The Standard Poodle is up to 24 inches (60 cm) tall at the shoulder, the Toy Poodle is only 9-11 inches (24-28 cm) tall.
 The coat comes in a variety of colors.
 Officially recognized are: black, white, brown, brown and white, black and white, silver/gray, apricot and red.

 Usually dogs have two layers of coats.
 An undercoat and a top coat.
 Poodles, however, have only one coat.
 They barely do hair.
 Poodles should be brushed frequently, in order to avoid matting, especially long-haired poodles several times a week.